md-plugins/md-plugins/README.md

 Collection of Markdown-it! plugins for Vue and Quasar
 </p>

+**NOTE:** This monorepo is currently under development and not yet ready for production use.

 A collection of **Markdown-It plugins** and utilities designed for enhanced Markdown processing.
 This monorepo contains various plugins for handling specific Markdown features, as well as a Vite plugin for transforming Markdown into Vue Single File Components (SFCs).

 Inspired by [Quasar Framework](https://quasar.dev) documentation and [mdit-vue](https://github.com/mdit-vue/mdit-vue), this project aims to provide a comprehensive set of tools for working with Markdown content.